Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Dynamo-driven fluctuating disk model and governing equations

-To convert code units to physical units, we adopt the fiducial length scale and black hole mass \beq r_0=2\rg=\frac{2G\MBH}{c^2},\ \MBH=10^8\ \Msun. \eeq The accretion rate at the outer boundary [calculated using Eq.~(\ref{eqn:Mdot})] is used to scale $\Sigma$ to physical units by setting the mean Eddington ratio $\etaEdd=L/L_\text{Edd}$ in the steady state to the fiducial value $0.2$, which also fixes the temperature unit conversion.
-To convert to the observed flux, we adopt the distance $d=100$ Mpc.
+To convert code units to physical units, we adopt the fiducial length scale and black-hole mass \beq r_0=10\rg=\frac{10G\MBH}{c^2},\ \MBH=10^8\ \Msun. \eeq Using the chosen inner disk radius, we do not consider any general relativistic effect or variable source relevant for the X-ray variability \citep{Chartas+2016,Dogruel+2020}, such as instability or magnetic reconnection that could happen in a jet.
+The accretion rate at the outer boundary, calculated using Equation~(\ref{eqn:Mdot}), is used to scale $\Sigma$ to physical units by setting the mean Eddington ratio $\etaEdd=L/L_\text{Edd}$ in the steady state to the fiducial value $0.2$, which also fixes the temperature unit conversion.
+To convert to the observed flux, we adopt a distance of $d=100$ Mpc.